RachithP/Computer-Vision/initialSetup/gcloud-tensorflow/Set-Up-Tensorflow-GPU/README.md

 Step-3.
 Download https://developer.nvidia.com/compute/machine-learning/cudnn/secure/v7.0.5/prod/9.0_20171129/cudnn-9.0-linux-x64-v7 by logging into your nvidia-developer account(if you don't have one, create one! - it's free!!)
 - Make sure you have the file in your `<any_folder>` folder.
+- Don't worry about extracting the compressed file.
+It is taken care by `script_2.sh`

 Step-4.
 From your `<any_folder>`, run the following command: